Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 We now will be looking at the two largest NoSQL stores that leverage the Column Family data model.
 #### Apache Cassandra
+Apache Cassandra is a free and open-source distributed NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
+Cassandra offers robust support for clusters spanning multiple datacenters, with asynchronous masterless replication allowing low latency operations for all clients.

+Cassandra is essentially a hybrid between a key-value and a column-oriented (or tabular) database management system.
+Its data model is a partitioned row store with tunable consistency.
+Rows are organized into tables; the first component of a table's primary key is the partition key; within a partition, rows are clustered by the remaining columns of the key.
+Other columns may be indexed separately from the primary key.
+Tables may be created, dropped, and altered at run-time without blocking updates and queries.Cassandra cannot do joins or subqueries.
+Rather, Cassandra emphasizes denormalization through features like collections.

+The main features of Apache Cassandra are the following:
+* Decentralized: Every node in the cluster has the same role.
+There is no single point of failure.
+Data is distributed across the cluster (so each node contains different data), but there is no master as every node can service any request
+* Replication: Replication strategies are configurable.
+Key features of Cassandra’s distributed architecture are specifically tailored for multiple-data center deployment, for redundancy, for failover and disaster recovery
+* Scalability: Designed to have read and write throughput both increase linearly as new machines are added, with the aim of no downtime or interruption to applications
+* Fault-tolerant: Data is automatically replicated to multiple nodes for fault-tolerance
+* Tunable consistency: Writes and reads offer a tunable level of consistency, all the way from "writes never fail" to "block for all replicas to be readable", with the quorum level in the middle
+* MapReduce support: Cassandra has Hadoop integration, with MapReduce support.
+(This is elaborated upon below)
+* Query language: Leverages Cassandra Query Language (CQL) which is a simple interface for accessing Cassandra

+Something that is extremely unique, in my opinion, is the tunable consistency.

+**Eventual Consistency**
+System must always be able to take reads and write even when network becomes partitioned.
+This comes at a consequence as you can no longer guarantee all replicas keep in sync.
+Therefore, replicas do eventually get back into sync, but there is a definite window of inconsistency.

+From a system perspective there are 3 main parameters to focus on:
+* N: replication factor i.e. How many copies of the data are stored?
+* R: How many replicas are checked during a read?
+* W: How many replicas must acknowledge receipt of a write?

+If `W + R > N`, you can guarantee strong consistency where the read and write set always overlaps, but at the cost of availability.
+Here are some example analysis of trade-offs:
+* `W = N`, `R = 1` achieves fastest reads
+* `W = 1`, `R = N` achieves fastest writes
+* `W=Q`, `R=Q` where `Q = N /(2 + 1)` where Q is a quorum or a consensus that is elaborated upon below in the Distributed Systems section.

+With such tunable consistency you can balance the trade-offs with a system like Cassandra to determine when you want certain bases of consistency vs. availability.

 #### Apache HBase

 ## Document-oriented DB